andyagdw/bootcamp_coding_tasks/README.md

    It takes a grid of mines represented by '#' and mine-free spots represented by '-' and returns a grid where each mine-free spot is replaced by a digit indicating the number of adjacent mines (horizontally, vertically, and diagonally).

-   Learning about data structures is crucial because they provide efficient ways to organise and manipulate data in a program.
-   Understanding data structures allows for optimised storage, retrieval, and manipulation of data, leading to more efficient and scalable code.
-It helps in solving complex problems and designing robust algorithms.

 3. Task Manager Application: <br>
    Employing the 'Model-View-Controller' pattern, this program facilitates users to effortlessly create, update, remove, or view tasks, deadlines, priorities, and categories.
 Please note that tasks do not get saved to a database - see my [task_manager_app](https://github.com/andyagdw/task_manager_app) repository.

-   Understanding modules in Python is crucial for organising code efficiently.
-Breaking a project into modules promotes modularity, enhancing code readability and maintenance.
-Modules facilitate collaboration by allowing multiple developers to work on separate components simultaneously.
-Moreover, modular design encourages separation of concerns, enabling focused development and easier debugging.
-By leveraging modules, developers can create reusable code, improving productivity and scalability in Python projects.

 ## Getting Started ✅